LMBishop/CommandToItem/README.md

 A lightweight plugin which allows you to create consumable command items.

 ## Building
-Release versions can be found on [Spigot](https://www.spigotmc.org/resources/19937/).
+Release versions can be found primarily on [Spigot](https://www.spigotmc.org/resources/19937/).

 You can build CommandToItem yourself using Gradle by cloning the repo and using the command `gradlew build`.